-Oil jumps towards $67 as OPEC, partners discuss supply cut
+Oil rises as OPEC, partners discuss supply cut

 That surge in onshore output has helped overall U.S. crude production hit a record 11.6 million bpd, making the United States the world’s biggest oil producer ahead of Russia and Saudi Arabia.

-Most analysts expect U.S. output to climb above 12 million bpd within the first half of 2019.
+Most analysts expect U.S. output to climb above 12 million bpd in the first half of 2019.

 The rise in U.S. production is contributing to higher stockpiles.